 - Size: The JBL LSR305 is larger than the HS5

 - Power: It offers more power output — 80W versus the 70W power output of the HS5 speakers

 Fostex may not make as many ripples in the market as JBL or Yamaha.
 But, it’s certainly known to produce reliable speaker monitors, such as the Fostex 6301ND.

 It may not be as powerful or large as the HS5, but it produces extremely clear feedback.
 This is thanks to the 20W D-class power amplifier.

 I recommend this for those looking for a compact substitute to the Yamaha HS5.

-Besides, its main differences to the HS5 are:
+Besides, its main differences from the HS5 are: